Dry skin is an annoyance for anybody, and it can also affect our pets. If…

-In a recent research study, it was found that the endocannabinoid system (ECS) has a large effect on the overall health of your skin.
-This means that properly maintaining the body’s ECS is a big factor in having healthy skin and avoiding skin conditions like pruritis.
+In a recent research study, it was found that the endocannabinoid system (ECS) may have an effect on the overall health of your skin.
+This means that properly maintaining the body’s ECS is a big factor in having healthy skin and avoiding skin conditions like pruritus.

-According to study above, if the ECS is not properly balanced, it “might facilitate the development of multiple pathological conditions and diseases of the skin (e.g. acne, seborrhea, allergic dermatitis, itch and pain, psoriasis, hair growth disorders, systemic sclerosis, and cancer).”
+According to the study above, if the ECS is not properly balanced, it “might facilitate the development of multiple pathological conditions and diseases of the skin (e.g. acne, seborrhea, allergic dermatitis, itch and pain, psoriasis, hair growth disorders, systemic sclerosis, and cancer).”

 The endocannabinoid system in pets can be stimulated by cannabinoids from external sources, including cannabidiol (CBD).